Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation: Sweeping method for the Helmholtz equation

 In this section we define a sweeping scheme to solve wave propagation problems for a solution $w$ with a time-harmonic dependence of the form $e^{- i \omega t}$.
 Wave propagation problems governed by \eqref{Eqn.LaplacianLocal}, for a time-harmonic source and time-harmonic boundary conditions with fixed frequency $\omega \in \mathbb{R}$, reduce to solving the Helmholtz equation

 The time dependence $e^{- i \omega t}$ is taken into account by replacing the time-derivatives in the wave operator \eqref{Eqn.LaplacianLocal} by $-i\omega$.
-Equivalently, the terms $i \omega$ appearing in the pseudo-differential factorization \eqref{Eqn.Decomp01} are replaced by $- i \omega$.
-As a result, one obtains a pseudo-differential factorization for the Helmholtz equation \eqref{Eqn.Helm} where the frequency $\omega$ can be regarded as a fixed parameter.
+Equivalently, the terms $i \omega$ appearing in the symbolic version of pseudodifferential factorization \eqref{Eqn.Decomp01} are replaced by $- i \omega$, including the approximate symbols \eqref{Eqn.PadeSqrt}-\eqref{Eqn.Lambdabeta0} defined below.
+As a result, one obtains a pseudodifferential factorization for the Helmholtz equation \eqref{Eqn.Helm} where the frequency $\omega$ can be regarded as a fixed parameter.

-The above equation is considered in $\Omega = \{ x > 0 \} \subset \mathbb{R}^d$ the half-space, augmented by the Sommerfeld radiation condition at infinity to guarantee a unique outgoing solution.
+The above equation is considered in the half-space $\Omega = \{ x > 0 \} \subset \mathbb{R}^d$, augmented by the Sommerfeld radiation condition at infinity to guarantee a unique outgoing solution.
 The source $f$ is a compactly supported function.
-The compactly supported Dirichlet profile, denoted by $w_{\rm D}$, is imposed at the $\{ x=0 \}$ hyperplane.
+The compactly supported Dirichlet profile, denoted by $w_{\rm D}$, is imposed at the hyperplane $\{ x=0 \}$ .
 As before, we assume that the $x$-axis represents the dominant direction of wave propagation.
 We propose a double-sweep scheme based on the following decoupled system of marching equations,

 where